 The immune modulating actions of the probiotic in PRT100 direct the immune system to respond differently to peanut allergen, supporting a tolerance-type response in place of an allergic response.
 Over time there is redirection of the peanut specific immune response away from allergy towards tolerance.
 Clinical studies have shown that children who responded to PRT100 treatment with long-term sustained unresponsiveness 4 years after treatment had negative peanut skin prick tests and blood levels of Ara h 2 sIgE, indicating long-term remission of peanut allergy.

-Approach: Prota Therapeutics is developing an innovative novel treatment for peanut allergy, based on 2 decades of research by the company’s scientific founder, Prof Mimi Tang, which combines a probiotic together with peanut allergen OIT.
-To date, this therapy has resulted in the best response rates of sustained unresponsiveness reported for any food allergy therapy in development and is the only therapy in development that has been shown to induce long-term sustained unresponsiveness / long-term remission of allergy.
+Approach: Prota Therapeutics is developing an innovative novel treatment for peanut allergy, based on over a decade of research by the company’s scientific founder, Prof Mimi Tang, which combines a probiotic together with peanut allergen OIT.

 - reduce peanut skin prick test wheal size,

 - reduce peanut specific IgE levels in the blood,